input-output-hk/marlowe/docs/Tutorials.md

 ## [Using Marlowe](./using-marlowe.md)

-Running Marlowe in Haskell, and trying out some examples.
+his tutorial shows you how to use Marlowe from within Haskell, and in particular shows how to exercise a contract using the semantics given in the [earlier tutorial](./marlowe-semantics.md).

-## Meadow overview (part 1)
+## Meadow overview

 A tour of the some of the facilities; the video accompanies this.
+As we've already explained [embedded Marlowe](./embedded-marlowe.md) it's probably best to explain Meadow in one go.

 Include an image with callouts.